Quaver/Quaver.Blog/README.md

 # LICENSE

 The content in the `_posts` section of the repository is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
-See the [License]() file for more information regarding this.
+See the [POSTS_LICENSE](https://github.com/Swan/Quaver.Blog/blob/master/POSTS_LICENSE.md) file for more information regarding this.
 In short, you may use the contents in the `_posts` section of the repository as long as it is not in a commercial manner.

 This blog is also powered by Jekyll Now, which is licensed under the MIT LICENSE - which you can view [here](https://github.com/Swan/Quaver.Blog/blob/master/LICENSE).